anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, based on the additional signature using the IDevID, proof of identity is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

-[RFC Editor: please delete] /\*
+[RFC Editor: please delete] /*
-Open Issues: Reuse of the sub-tree ietf-sztp-csr:csr may not be possible as it is not the complete module. \*/
+Open Issues: Verification of usage of ietf-ztp-types to convey the P10 in enrollment request.
+*/

 Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
 Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.